rvshettigar/mishare/README.md

 *   The URL is copied to clipboard by default.
 *   Amazon S3 assumes overwrite to true, by default.
 *   Dropbox assumes overwrite to false, by default.
+*   Use `-g` for GPG encryption.
+This uses the `gpgr` gem, which is jusn a wrapper over the system gpg binary, which should be installed in `/usr/bin/gpg`
-*   Use -g for PGP encryption.
-When using the -e flag for email, the script assumes you're using the public key of the same email address you've provided with -e flag, so you can use the -g option as a switch.
+*   When using the `-e` flag for email, the script assumes you're using the public key of the same email address you've provided with -e flag, so you can use the -g option as a switch.
 If you provide a value to the -g flag, it will be ignored.
 For Example, in the below command, the file is encrypted and sent using `john@doe.com`'s public key, and `jane@doe.com` is ignored:

         mishare ul -f file.txt -e john@doe.com -g jane@doe.com # uses john@doe.com's public key
         mishare ul -f file.txt -e john@doe.com -g              # right

-*   When not emailing the file, you need to provide at least one email address after -g flag (else script will return an error):
+*   When not emailing the file, you need to provide at least one email address after `-g` flag (else script will return an error):

         mishare ul -f file.txt -g john@doe.com  # works
         mishare ul -f file.txt -g               # error